kankouhin/Kaya-BASIC/README.md

 # Kaya-BASIC
 Base on B++ complier( https://sourceforge.net/projects/b-plus-plus/ ).
 Now windows only.
+- Because the wxWidgets can also run on Linux and Mac, I will make Linux and Mac versions If i have time(and have a dev environment).

 # Features
  - Compiles with Mingw-w64(both 32bit and 64bit)